HFS FAQ

 Can I back up/restore from home?

-My node was deleted, so I have re-registered but Spectrum Protect is not working
+My node was deleted, so I have re-registered but Storage Protect is not working

 The original deleted node was probably registered to a different server than the newly registered account.
 To resolve this, follow the instructions on removing and reinstalling the backup client software.